Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 ## Timer
 A digital display that counts down.
 Upon reaching zero, the analysis will be updated and the timer will be reset.

+## Timeslider
+A *timeslider* is a selection tool which takes:
+*one category and one value*

+where the value has the same datasource as the category and chooses and field which has a date value.

 ## Transposed table
 A *transposed table* presents bound data in a tabular format, where rows represent data fields and columns represent objects.